leduckhai/leduckhai/README.md

 4. Most people think I'm a highschool student.
 Thanks mom for giving me a cute face!

 5. I spent all of my childhood imprisoned within an orphanage.
-So all my life, I just wanna scatter light and joy across the world - for the happiness I was never given :kissing_smiling_eyes:
+So all my life, I just wanna scatter light and love across the world - for the happiness I was never given, for the pain never healed in me :kissing_smiling_eyes:

 6. Try'na neva lie, neva get angry, neva hurt anybody.